jarnobogaert9/client-system/README.md

 # Client System

-This application is build to manage your clients.
-It is a place where you can store all the important details about a specific client.
+This web application is built to manage your clients.
+With this web application you can store all the important details about your clients.

 ## Structure